-Since I was in my early teens, I would come up with ways to improve products or services that I used almost instinctively.
+Since I was in my early teens I would come up with ways to improve products or services that I used almost instinctively.
 When I joined the workforce, I naturally found ways to improve processes and always found faster ways of doing things.
-At the time, it didn’t seem special, I thought everyone did these same things.

 When my 2nd son was born, I started PlanIt!
 Outsourcing Solutions in 2012 shortly after resigning from a government job which I held for almost 9 years.
 In 2016, I opened Planit Solar Blinds, a new division which supports our Office Set Up service.
 Both now and 20 years ago, I needed flexibility in my schedule to raise my son and I wanted to use my skills and innovative nature.

 What’s the best part about owning your own business?